opensourcefeed/opensourcefeed.github.io/distribution-clover.md

 desktops: [FVWM]
 base : [gentoo]
 image: /assets/images/preview/cloveros-preview.jpg
-description : "Clover OS is a performance-tuned, minimal GNU/Linux distribution that uses a set of scripts and a package repository to build the Clover OS from Gentoo core."
+description : "Clover OS is a performance-tuned, minimal, Gentoo based GNU/Linux distribution that uses a set of scripts and a package repository."

 ---